terminusdb/terminusdb-blog/_posts/2020-11-23-creating-a-database-with-csvs-using-terminusdb-console.md

 So here we go, this tutorial shows a very simple way to import  CSVs into TerminusDB and play with them and do all sorts of useful cool queries, whatever you like.

-Earlier we had to do all the steps mentioned in [https://terminusdb.com/blog/2020/07/13/terminusdb-importing-reordering-exporting-a-csv/ ](https://terminusdb.com/blog/2020/07/13/terminusdb-importing-reordering-exporting-a-csv/), not anymore!
+Earlier we had to do all the steps mentioned in [TerminusDB: Importing, Reordering & Exporting a CSV](https://terminusdb.com/blog/2020/07/13/terminusdb-importing-reordering-exporting-a-csv/) not anymore!

 Now it's just a few button clicks and voilà!